B. P. Koirala: Political career

 Following his release, with Indian independence imminent, he set about trying to bring change to Nepal.
 In 1947 he founded in India the socialist Nepali National Congress, which in 1950 became the Nepali Congress Party.
 On 9 March 1947, Koirala crossed over to Nepal to help his brother Girija Prasad Koirala instigate the Biratnagar jute mill strike.
 He was arrested along with Girija Prasad Koirala and four other National Congress leaders and taken with his fellow agitators to Kathmandu via a 21-day long, slow walk across the hills.
 The prisoners' march attracted much attention and helped to radicalise the peasants whose villages lay en route.
-The Koiralas along with other detainees were kept in a Kathmandu bungalow but were soon released after a 27-day hunger strike, popular protests, and at the request of Mahatma Gandhi in August 1947.In 1990, Prime Minister Judd Shamsher had deported Mahatma Baundas and Mahatma Sonai Das on the issue of untouchability.
+The Koiralas along with other detainees were kept in a Kathmandu bungalow but were soon released after a 27-day hunger strike, popular protests, and at the request of Mahatma Gandhi in August 1947.
+In 1990, Prime Minister Judha Shamsher had deported Mahatma Baundas and Mahatma Sonai Das on the issue of untouchability.
 He started the movement by staying at the house of Mahatma Sonai Das Yadav, currently in Sunsari, Rajganj, Morang.
 After meeting Mahatma Baundas Yadav in Banaras, Mahatma Sonai Das helped B.P.
-Koirala with 51 rupees on Guru Purnima day in 1990 to end the colonial rule of Nepal.
+Koirala with 51 rupees on Guru Purnima day in 1990 to end the Rana rule of Nepal.
 Later, Nepali Congress was formed.
 In 2015, B.P.
 Koirala won the election by sitting at the house of Mahatma Sonai Das Yadav at booth number 32, Rajganj, Morang.
 Mahatma Sonai Das made his disciple Suryanath Das Yadav a minister from Siraha.

 Koirala went back to India, and began looking for arms to storm Kathmandu.
 Finally, Koirala led the Revolution of 1951, which overthrew Nepal's 104-year-old Rana regime.
 The last Rana prime minister was dismissed in October 1951 when the Rana-Congress coalition cabinet (in which Koirala served for nine months as the Home minister) broke apart.
 Koirala then concentrated on developing the Nepali political structure.
 King Mahendra responded with a new constitution enabling free parliamentary elections to take place in 1959.
 Only a fragmented parliament was expected, but Koirala's Nepali Congress scored a landslide, taking more than two-thirds of the seats in the lower house.
 After several weeks of significant hesitation, Mahendra asked Koirala to form a government, which took office in May 1959.